andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-3.md

 template: post
 excerpt: >-
   You can never let your guard down when it comes to seeking out images.
-You need to embrace a new heightened sense of awareness
+You need to embrace a new heightened sense of awareness.
 ---
 ### Show Notes